Esantana4/retail-operations-audit/README.md

 Which product categories subsidize the business?

-Where is leadership misallocating incentives?
+Where are leadership decisions eroding profitability?

 Dataset